Slack to Microsoft Teams Migration Checklist for IT Admins

 2. Migrate Only Required Users

 The process of user migration is simple.
-But the goal is to migrate all of your user data such as conversations, videos, emojis, @mentions, replies, timestamps, and files along with permissions to Teams with the least amount of disruption possible.
+But the goal is to migrate all of your user data, such as conversations, videos, emojis, @mentions, replies, timestamps, and files along with permissions to Teams with the least amount of disruption possible.

-In some cases, you don’t need all Slack users of your company and their data to be migrated.
+Sometimes, you don’t need all Slack users of your company and their data to be migrated.
 This include:

 - The user has already left the organization and is no more part of the organization